-It is the key hormone for development of female sexual organs and it’s important for overall health of your breasts, fallopian tubes, ovaries and the vagina.
-And when you reach your menopausal years, your can thank estrogen deficiency for hot-flushes, dry vagina and the risk of osteoporosis.
+It is the key hormone for the development of female sexual organs and it’s important for the overall health of your breasts, fallopian tubes, ovaries, and vagina.
+And when you reach your menopausal years, you can thank estrogen deficiency for hot-flushes, dry vagina and the elevated risk of osteoporosis.

 Balance and moderation is the key to any successful endeavor.
 Too much exercise can actually break down your muscle tissue and cause you to gain weight.
 Too much vitamin C can give you diarrhea and too much estrogen can cause a hormonal imbalance.